This page is sponsored by:

 biography

-Born Henry McKinnies in New Orleans, Louisiana, in November 1926, screen idol Jeffrey Hunter nursed early ambitions to be an actor.
-By the mid 1940s, he had done quite a bit of local radio work and community theater.
+Jeffrey Hunter Born Henry McKinnies in New Orleans, Louisiana, on November 25, 1926, screen idol Jeffrey Hunter nursed early ambitions to be an actor.
+Growing up in Milwaukee, Wisconsin, by the mid 1940s Hunter had done quite a bit of local radio work and community theater.
 Hunter enlisted in the Navy after graduating from high school, and after his discharge in 1946, he attended Northwestern University.
 After graduating in 1949, he appeared in David Bradley's 16mm production of Julius Caesar, filmed in Chicago.
-Hunter soon left Chicago to enter graduate school at the University of California-Los Angeles.
+Hunter soon left Chicago to enter graduate school at UCLA.
 He was discovered on the opening night of a UCLA production of Arthur Miller's All My Sons in May 1950, and signed a contract with 20th Century-Fox that same month.
 Just a few months later, Hunter met gorgeous actress Barbara Rush, and the couple married in December 1950.

 Throughout Hunter's career, he was often cast in war films and westerns, at which he excelled.
-Careerwise, his best year was 1956; he starred five big pictures, including the westerns The Searchers (with John Wayne), The Proud Ones (with Robert Ryan), and Gun for a Coward (with Fred MacMurray).
-Hunter also starred in Disney's The Great Locomotive Chase (with Fess Parker) and the United Artists thriller A Kiss Before Dying (with Robert Wagner and Virginia Leith.
+Careerwise, he hit is stride in the mid 1950s, starring in five big pictures including the westerns The Searchers (1956; with John Wayne), The Proud Ones (1956; with Robert Ryan), and Gun for a Coward (1957; with Fred MacMurray).
+Hunter also starred in Disney's The Great Locomotive Chase (1956; with Fess Parker and John Lupton) and the United Artists thriller A Kiss Before Dying (1956; with Robert Wagner and Virginia Leith).

 Early in his film career, 20th Century Fox served up many beefcake photos of Jeffrey Hunter.
 The far right image includes fellow 20th Century Fox contract player Robert Wagner